Future-House/paper-qa/README.md

 ### Changing Embedding Model

-PaperQA defaults to using OpenAI (`text-embedding-3-small`) embeddings, but has flexible options for both vector stores and embedding choices.
+PaperQA2 defaults to using OpenAI (`text-embedding-3-small`) embeddings, but has flexible options for both vector stores and embedding choices.
 The simplest way to change an embedding is via the `embedding` argument to the `Settings` object constructor:

 ```python
 from paperqa import Settings, ask